 In the morning we'll transfer to Kaliningrad International Airport to catch our flight to Leningrad aka St. Petersburg.

-We'll spend the rest of the day touring the city Soviet heritage before eventually taking a late-night train to Petrozavodsk, the capital of the Autonomous Republic of Karelia,
+We'll spend the rest of the day in town focussing exclusively on Soviet architecture and monumentalism, before eventually taking a late-night train to Petrozavodsk, the capital of the Autonomous Republic of Karelia,

 Needless to say, an afternoon in St. Petersburg is not enough to see, understand and appreciate this immensely fascinating city, full of historical, cultural and architectonic wonders.
-If this is your first time in town, we strongly suggest you to prolong your stay once we get back from Karelia on the final day of the tour; in case you require our assistance we'll gladly organise a 3-day guided tour around town; see below for more info.
+If this is your first time in town, we strongly suggest to prolong your stay once we get back from Karelia; in case you require our assistance we'll gladly organise a 3-day guided tour around town; see below for more info.

 Dinner and overnight on the train.